Negative Stepsizes Make Gradient-Descent-Ascent Converge: Abstract

 \section{Abstract}

-Efficient computation of min-max problems is a central question in optimization, learning, games, and controls.
+Efficient computation of min-max problems is a central question in optimization, learning, games, and control.
 Arguably the most natural algorithm is gradient-descent-ascent (GDA).
 However, since the 1970s, conventional wisdom has argued that GDA fails to converge even on simple problems.
 This failure spurred an extensive literature on modifying GDA with additional building blocks such as extragradients, optimism, momentum, anchoring, etc.\ In contrast, we show that GDA converges in its original form by simply using a judicious choice of stepsizes.

 The key innovation is the proposal of unconventional stepsize schedules (dubbed \emph{slingshot stepsize schedules}) that are time-varying, asymmetric, and periodically negative.
 We show that all three properties are necessary for convergence, and that altogether this enables GDA to converge on the classical counterexamples (e.g., unconstrained convex-concave problems).
-All of our results apply to the last iterate of GDA, as is typically desired in practice.

 The core algorithmic intuition is that although negative stepsizes make backward progress, they de-synchronize the min and max variables (overcoming the cycling issue of GDA), and lead to a \emph{slingshot phenomenon} in which the forward progress in the other iterations is overwhelmingly larger.
 This results in fast overall convergence.
 Crucially, for this de-synchronization we break symmetry by alternating negative steps for the min and max variables---this goes beyond what is possible with classical reductions from min-max problems to monotone operator theory, highlighting the importance of the intrinsic asymmetry in min-max problems.

 Geometrically, the slingshot dynamics leverage the non-reversibility of gradient flow: positive/negative steps cancel to first order, yielding a second-order net movement in a new direction that leads to convergence and is otherwise impossible for GDA to move in.
 We interpret this as a second-order finite-differencing algorithm and show that, intriguingly, it approximately implements consensus optimization, an empirically popular algorithm for min-max problems involving deep neural networks (e.g., training GANs).